 An official website of the State of Oregon »

 In no particular order.
 Not all grants are currently open, tour the links below to learn more.

-: A school and community garden sponsorship program that Gardening Know How is administering.
-They are accepting applications until September 30.
+A school and community garden sponsorship program that Gardening Know How is administering.
+They accept applications until the end of September.
 This year they will be awarding 10 sponsorships to 10 selected gardens.
 Each sponsorship will be for $1000.